mk-fg/reliable-discord-client-irc-daemon/README.rst

   <helper-bot> #pub.welcomes :: Welcome!

-...and think "don't want to see messages like that again!" - config files' "[recv-regexp-filters]" section can help.
+...and think "don't want to see messages like that again!" - config files' "[recv-regexp-filters]" section or corresponding "rx" command in #rdircd.control channel can help.

 Depending on what "messages like that" means, here are some ways to filter those out::